Microorganisms (journal)

 Microorganisms is a peer-reviewed open-access scientific journal that covers various areas of microbiological research, including microbial taxonomy, molecular biology, genetics, and ecology.
 It is published by MDPI and was established in 2013.
-The editor-in-chief is Martin Von Bergen (Aalborg University).
+The editor-in-chief is Nico Jehmlich (UFZ-Helmholtz Centre for Environmental Research).

 The journal publishes original research articles, review articles, and short communications.

 Abstracting and indexing

 The journal is abstracted and indexed in: